ethersphere/SWIPs/SWIPs/swip-20-honey_to_money.md

 <!--The motivation is critical for SWIPs that want to change the Swarm protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
 SWIP submissions without sufficient motivation may be rejected outright.-->
 Nodes keep track of balances relative to each other using an internal reference unit: honey.
 Since honey is not a currency in which nodes can settle their balances with each other—it is merely a unit of account—there is a requirement to facilitate converting honey to a currency.
 Furthermore, it is desirable that this conversion rate can fluctuate to reflect the changing economic landscape and facilitate experimentation.

-This update process should be atomic: either all nodes upgrade or none of them do.
+This update process should be atomic: either all nodes update or none of them do.
 The current implementation hardcodes honey prices in the source code.
 This violates the atomicity requirement as there is no guarantee that all Swarm nodes are on the same release.
 By externalizing the price to an oracle, Swarm completely decouples its core functions from price discovery.
 By building support for price oracles, it will be possible to coordinate price changes across the network and set the stage for future experimentation with various mechanisms for setting prices, from fixed prices to DAOs or to bonding curves.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for the current Swarm platform and future client implementations.-->